Feelings and Symptoms

 You may have tried to seek help but felt misunderstood.

 Lots of people may have received the wrong diagnosis such as Depression, Social Anxiety or an Eating Disorder or have been told that worrying about appearance is normal, particularly if you are a teenager.
-If this has happened to you, that can be tough going as you this may have meant you were also offered a less helpful type of treatment.
+If this has happened to you, it can be a difficult experience and it may have meant you were also offered a less helpful type of treatment.
 You may have turned to using drugs or alcohol in an attempt to manage your feelings.

 At its most severe, it is not uncommon for people with BDD to feel as though they do not want to be alive as a result of their appearance worries and feelings.
 If you have been through this, it can make you feel misunderstood and hopeless, but you are in the right place.
 If you feel BDD explains how you are feeling, it is important you seek the right help.